pssolanki111/polygon/docs/Options.rst

 As a bonus function in the library, you can use the below functions to convert from polygon.io option symbol format to the TD Ameritrade option symbol format and vice versa.

-**this is useful for people who use TDA API for brokerage and polygon as their data source** **If you need a python package to work with TDA API, check out** `tda-api <https://github.com/alexgolec/tda-api>`__ by Alex Golec.
+**this is useful for people who use TDA API for brokerage and polygon as their data source**.
+**If you need a python package to work with TDA API, check out** `tda-api <https://github.com/alexgolec/tda-api>`__ by Alex Golec.

 Converting from polygon to TDA format